 - Reducing pain levels

 An interesting point is researchers found a difference between gratitude and feeling more fortunate than others.
 When we focus on what we may have compared to those less fortunate, the benefits are not there.
-Actual gratitude for our own lives, our own experiences, rather than in comparison to others, is what creates the healthy shift in mind and body.
+Actual gratitude for our own lives, our own experiences, rather than in comparison to others, is what creates a healthy shift in mind and body.

 It is tempting to think of giving thanks as Pollyannaish – just focusing on the good and ignoring the bad.
-True gratitude is most powerful when born of the tough times.
+True gratitude is most powerful when born of tough times.